openfaas/ofc-bootstrap/README.md

 If you are planning on building functions using the `dockerfile` template you need to set `enable_dockerfile_lang: true`.

-When this value is set to false, your users can only use your recommended set of templates.
+When this value is set to `false`, your users can only use your recommended set of templates.

 #### Enable scaling to zero

 If you want your functions to scale to zero then you need to set `scale_to_zero: true`.

+#### Set the OpenFaaS Cloud version (optional)

+This value should normally be left as per the number in the master branch, however you can edit `openfaas_cloud_version` if required.

-#### Toggle network policies
+#### Toggle network policies (recommended)

 Network policies restriction for the `openfaas` and `openfaas-fn` namespaces are applied by default.

 When deployed, network policies restrict communication so that functions cannot talk to the core OpenFaaS components in the `openfaas` namespace.
 They also prevent functions from invoking each other directly.
 It is recommended to enable this feature.

-If you would like to remove that restriction set `network_policies: false`.
+The default behaviour is to enable policies.
+If you would like to remove the restrictions, then set `network_policies: false`.

 ### Run `ofc-bootstrap`